oshtz/sumtab/README.md

 - Visit https://addons.mozilla.org/en-US/firefox/addon/sumtab/
 - Click "Add to Firefox"

+## Usage
+1. Open the sidebar/side panel or popup.
+2. Choose a provider and model, then save your API key (not required for Ollama or LM Studio).
+3. Select tabs and click "Summarize Selected".
+4. Optionally switch to bullets, copy, or open the summary in a new tab.

+## Notes
+- Works on http(s) pages only; browser internal pages cannot be summarized.
+- Ollama and LM Studio assume local servers running on `localhost`.
+- Custom provider requires manual configuration of the base URL in the extension code.

 ## Privacy
-- No data is stored on external servers
+- Requests go directly from your browser to the selected AI provider.
-- API keys are stored in browser's local storage
+- API keys and cached summaries are stored in browser local storage.
-- Summaries are cached locally
-- Only processes the tabs you explicitly select
+- Only the tabs you explicitly select are processed.
-- No tracking or analytics
+- No tracking or analytics.

 ## License
 [MIT License](LICENSE)